GA

 Forensics Colleges in Georgia

 However, these aren’t the only cases requiring careful evidence collection, documentation, and analysis by a skilled forensic scientist.
-A majority of the crimes committed in Georgia, according to the report, were non-violent and related to the theft of personal property.
-There were 4,103 cases of robbery reported, 2.18 percent of all crimes in the state.
+According to the report, a majority of the crimes committed in Georgia were nonviolent and related to the theft of personal property.
+There were 4,231 cases of robbery reported, 2.09 percent of all crimes in the state.
 In these cases, forensic scientists assist in collecting biological, chemical, or physical evidence to discover the perpetrator’s identity.

 For people interested in crime-solving, there are many forensic science schools in Georgia to provide proper training.
 Coincidentally, the state motto embodies the core of a successful forensic investigation: “Wisdom, Justice, and Moderation.”